-In this article, we’ll show you how to do it.
+In this article, we’ll show you how to grow carrots at home.
 It’s not difficult, but there are a few things you should know before getting started.

-We’ll also explain the basics of growing carrots from tops, and give you some tips on how to get the most out of your crop.
+We’ll explain the basics of growing carrots from seeds and tops, and give you some tips on how to get the most out of your crop.

 When to Plant